guidobouman/thesis/Documents/Thesis/Thesis.markdown

 #### Education
 With the birth of BCI's education in its current form will fade away completely.
 Education is no longer about knowledge, but about creativity and experience instead.
 People will need to set up hypothesis and be able to quickly form conclusions by connecting information.
 The speed of these conclusions are fed by the associative functions of the brain, the creative part.
 Children need to be taught to be creative to train the associative functions.

-As we know that learning is the process of strengthening the synapses in the brain.
+As we know learning is the process of strengthening the synapses in the brain.
 It's reasonable to conclude that experience is needed to increase the number of nodes in the brain.
 The more nodes, the easier it is to connect external sources to the brain.
 'School' should provide this rich experiences.

 [#Chorost:2011]: Chorost, M. (2011).
 World Wide Mind.
 New York: Free Press.